 Here’s a list of places, events, and websites I recommend:

-- Ijams Nature Center — I’ve been a volunteer here for the last five years; it’s a great place.
+- Ijams Nature Center — I was a volunteer here for more than seven years; it’s a great place.
 Lots of trails to hike, activities all year long, canoeing and kayaking (in season), and lots of other stuff.
 Part of South Knoxville’s Urban Wilderness.

 - Big Ears — A yearly music festival held in downtown Knoxville, with world-class musicians from all over.
 An impossible event to categorize, the musical offerings include jazz, world music, Appalachian, electronic, and on and on.
 Plus movies and cross-genre collaborations.
 It’s incredible.

 - Blue Plate Special — Local radio station WDVX hosts a daily free hour of live music at the Knoxville Visitor’s Center.
 Some local talent, some from out of town.
 Noon to one six days a week.

 - Market Square — Downtown Knoxville offers places to eat, shop, or sit and relax.
 Ice skating on an outdoor rink for the Christmas season, Shakespeare on the Square in the summer, a farmer’s market, concerts, movies, hotels, and more.